Book The Victim of Anonymity (lecture by Walter Neurath) Master of the Altar of Saint Bartholomew - Thames & Hudson

 Description

 Are there miscarriages of justice in art history?
 Neil MacGregor believes there are.
-No matter how great the artist, if their name is lost, they will not receive a fair judgment from posterity.
+No matter how great the artist is, if their name is lost, they will not receive a fair judgment from posterity.
 No exhibition will be dedicated to their work; no books will be written about them; they will not even appear in indexes.
-Among these neglected geniuses is a 15th-century painter known only as the Master of Saint Bartholomew's Altarpiece.
+Among these neglected geniuses is a 15th-century painter known only as the Master of the St. Bartholomew Altarpiece.
 He could have been Dutch or German; he may or may not have been a monk.
-Stylistically, he is attributed with around half a dozen paintings, including three large altarpieces, from which one can construct a vivid, though hypothetical, personality: emotional, compassionate, perceptive, original, witty.
+Stylistically, he is attributed with around half a dozen paintings, including three large altarpieces, which allow us to construct a vivid, though hypothetical, personality: emotional, compassionate, perceptive, original, witty.
 The only certainty is that he was a great painter whose name, if known, would belong to Botticelli or Holbein.

-In “The Sacrifice of Anonymity,” Neil MacGregor corrects the historical judgment, demonstrating the power of this unrecognized master, forcing us to look carefully at works that are too easily overlooked, showing us an incomparable artist whose paintings draw fame solely from their own merits.
+In “The Sacrifice of Anonymity,” Neil MacGregor corrects the historical judgment, demonstrating the power of this unrecognized master, urging us to look carefully at works that are too easily overlooked, showing us an incomparable artist whose paintings derive fame solely from their own merits.

-Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to a broad public.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one directed east, the other west, suggesting a connection between the Old World and the New.
+The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “wall-less museum” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 printed titles.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2000 titles printed.
 It publishes high-quality books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Desiring to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York in autumn 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-It bears witness to the company's strong conviction from the very beginning regarding the longevity of books, remaining in print until 1971.
-Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.
+It demonstrated the company’s strong conviction from the very beginning regarding the longevity of books, remaining in print until 1971.
+Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the breadth of the program.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at Bloomsbury Street 30, near Bedford Square, which became the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames and Hudson has always been at the forefront, both culturally and in production techniques.

-Art and scholarship remain at the heart of Thames & Hudson’s publishing program, which remains true to its fundamental principle: providing a “museum without walls.”
+Art and scholarship remain at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of original titles, many of which are exclusive collector’s editions.
+Its extensive catalog includes thousands of original book titles.
+Many of these are exclusive collector’s editions.

 Attributes / Details